LiskArchive/lips/proposals/lip-define-decentralized-snapshot-mechanism.md

 ## Specification

-In this section, we define how the snapshot block is computed and how it can be used to conduct a decentralized snapshot and hardfork on Lisk mainnet.
+In this section, we define how the snapshot block is computed and how it can be used to conduct a decentralized snapshot and hardfork on the Lisk mainnet.

 ### Snapshot Block